yy/dviz-course/w06-fundamental-2/lab.md

       </script>
     </body>

-## Exercise: Creating a simple bar chart using D3
+## Exercise: simple bar chart using D3

 We have introduced how to use SVG elements to create a desired shape.
 Now we can create and manipulate SVG elements using D3.